aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Customers have indicated that deploying the Accelerator reduces their ongoing operational burden over operating in native AWS, saving hours of effort every time a new account is provisioned by automating the deployment of the persona associated with new accounts (guardrails, networking and security).
 The Accelerator does NOT alleviate a customer's requirement to learn to effectively operate in the cloud (like monitoring security tooling/carrying out Security Operation Center (SOC) duties).
 This effort exists regardless of the existence of the Accelerator.

-??? faq "Is the Accelerator only designed and suitable for Government of Canada or PBMM customers?"
+??? faq "1.5.5.
+Is the Accelerator only designed and suitable for Government of Canada or PBMM customers?"

     #### Is the Accelerator only designed and suitable for Government of Canada or PBMM customers?